www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-11-27-Supporting-Arbitrary-Website-Renderes.md

 `project.render` defines a way to convert a given project (that often is the source code of a program) to a file system
-(that most of the time is an artifact), that can used.
+(that most of the time is an artifact for the user).
-By framing the functionality in this way, it is clear, that `project.render` basically is a build system.
+By framing the functionality in this way, it is clear, that `project.render` is basically a build system.
 It is a very basic one,
 but in the end of the day, it is one.

 `project.render` could be used in order to compile any kind of source code.
 In order to support multiple programming languages, one could provide one implementation for each language, for example:
-* Create a version, that takes a Java Maven Project and creates a jar.
+* Create a version, that takes a Java Maven Project and creates a runnable jar.
-* Create a version, that takes a C project and builds an executable.
+* Create a version, that takes a C project and builds an executable binary.

 In order to support different types of input
-(Java Maven projects and C projects) each `project.render` implementation needs to detect type of the input project.
+(Java Maven projects and C projects) each `project.render` implementation needs to detect the type of the input project.
 For the Java instance, one could check for the existence of a `pom.xml` file and some additional more unique things.

-In order to support different types of output (building executable jar versus building the project's documentation), one needs some marker at the target project.
+In order to support different types of output (building an executable jar versus building the project's documentation), one needs some marker at the target project.
-Each `project.render` implementation would have to check these markers, in order to confirm, if the implementation in question can construct am artifact, that fits to the output project.
+Each `project.render` implementation would have to check these markers, in order to confirm, if the implementation in question can construct the requested artifact, that fits to the output project.

 For instance, one could have a `.type` file in the target folder,